- ORDER: Charadriiformes

 - Cool Facts

 - The floating nest of the Franklin's Gull gradually sinks as the material below the water surface decays, and it requires continual maintenance.
-Both parents add new nest material daily until one or two weeks before departing the colony.
+Both parents add new nest material daily until 1–2 weeks before departing the colony.
 Older chicks also add nest material from the immediate vicinity of the nest.

 - The oldest recorded Franklin's Gull was at least 9 years, 5 months old when it was shot in Montana in 1972.
 It had been banded in the same state in 1963.